abadid/cmsc424-spring2018/project5/README.md

 Both queries find one user in the table.
 However, the first one takes longer.
 Why?
 - [ ] In the index, the record for 'Patrick Giant' appears much before the record for 'Bethzy Richardson', and hence PostgreSQL found it earlier.
-- [ ] The `id` of 'Patrick Giant' is much smaller than the `id` of 'Bethzy Smith'.
+- [ ] The `id` of 'Patrick Giant' is much smaller than the `id` of 'Bethzy Richardson'.
 Hence PostgreSQL found it earlier.
 - [ ] There are many users having last name 'Richardson' compared to 'Giant'